-Investment complies with VCT regulations on qualifying holdings.
-Part of the investment complies with VCT regulations on qualifying holdings.
+Q Investment complies with VCT regulations on qualifying holdings.

+PQ Part of the investment complies with VCT regulations on qualifying holdings.

 A company in which Ventus VCT plc has also invested (or in which Ventus VCT plc had invested prior to the investment being realised).
-The Company and Ventus VCT plc are managed by Temporis Capital LLP.
+The Company and Ventus VCT plc are managed by Temporis Capital Limited.

 A company in which Ventus VCT plc and Temporis Capital Renewable Infrastructure EIS Fund have also invested.
-The Company, Ventus VCT plc and Temporis Capital Renewable Infrastructure EIS Fund have also invested.
-The Company, Ventus VCT plc and Temporis Capital Renewable Infrastructure EIS Fund have also invested.
+The Company, Ventus VCT plc and Temporis Capital Renewable Infrastructure EIS Fund are managed by Temporis Capital Limited.